aimer63/fire/README.md

   > all values must be provided and interpreted in the same currency throughout the simulation._
   >
   > _The simulation does not consider any fiscal aspects, therefore parameters such as
-  > income, pension,
-  > contributions, etc. are to be considered net of taxes._
+  > income, pension, contributions, etc. are to be considered after taxes._

 - **[Reporting & Plotting](/docs/output.md)**